axelarnetwork/axelarate-community/Exercises/exercise_1_btc_transfer_cli.md

   If you got an error `failed to execute message; message index: 0: previous consolidation transaction must be confirmed first: btc bridge error`, then one of the following happened:
   a) The previous withdrawal/consolidation transaction was signed but not submitted to the Bitcoin testnet, or
-  b) The previous withdrawal/consolidation transaction was signed and submitted to the Bitcoin testnet, but it was confirmed (either because it's not 6-blocks deep yet or another testnet didn't complete Step 6).
+  b) The previous withdrawal/consolidation transaction was signed and submitted to the Bitcoin testnet, but it was *not* confirmed (either because it's not 6-blocks deep yet or another testnet participant didn't complete Step 6).

   In any case, please try to complete Steps 5 and 6 below (you're doing it for someone else's withdrawal first) and come back and complete Step 4-6 for your own withdrawal.